All Aboard the Blue Train with Johnny Cash

 All Aboard the Blue Train is a compilation album by American singer-songwriter Johnny Cash.
-It was released on December 3, 1962, by Sun Records after Cash had left the label and signed with Columbia Records.
+It was released in 1962 by Sun Records after Cash had left the label and signed with Columbia Records.
 The album is made up of songs Cash recorded for Sun prior to leaving the label.
 The album was re-issued in 2003 Varèse Sarabande, with six bonus tracks.